fgregg/foia-decrease/README.md

 ![Dept of Buildings FOIA requests](/buildings.png?raw=true "Dept of Buildings FOIA Requests")

 Department of Buildings is the ony Department with a clear decrease in FOIA requests.
-In the early period, most of the requests in the early period were about permits or building violations, which are not on the Data Portal.
+In the early period, most of the requests in the early period were about permits or building violations, which are now on the Data Portal.

 ![Non Dept of Buildings FOIA requests](/not_buildings.png?raw=true "Non Dept of Buildings FOIA Requests")